 Meet Our Animals!

-The mission of the Ohio Bird Sanctuary involves rehabilitation of native species of birds.
-Our goal is always to release admitted injured and orphaned birds back into the wild.
-However, this is not always possible.
-The Sanctuary is home to 60 permanent residents, including raptors, vultures, and songbirds.
+The mission of the Ohio Bird Sanctuary includes rehabilitation of native species of birds.
+Our goal is always to release admitted injured or orphaned birds back into the wild.
+Unfortunately, this is not always possible.
+The Sanctuary is home to over 60 permanent residents (including raptors, vultures, and songbirds) that could not be released back into the wild.

-Other Eagles: Gus.
-(Named after volunteer Angus Barton) and Tahoe.
+Other Bald Eagles: Gus (Named after volunteer Angus Barton) & Tahoe.

-Our Aviary is home to several species of songbirds, including blue jays, cardinals, mourning doves, rose-breasted grosbeaks, orioles, and Ned the gull.
+Our Aviary is home to several species of songbirds, including Blue Jays, Cardinals, Mourning Doves, Finches, and Ned the Ring-billed Gull.
 You may walk through our Aviary and feed the birds with cups of food purchased in the Visitor Center.
-The blue jays are very curious and may investigate your purse, watch, jewelry, etc.
+The Blue Jays are very curious and may investigate your purse, watch, jewelry, etc.

 Bandit is one of our Cedar Waxwings.
-Like many of his fellow feathered friends, if you sit quietly and earn his trust he will eat out of your hands.
+Like many of his fellow feathered friends, if you sit quietly and earn his trust, he will eat out of your hand.

 Lucy & Chloe: Our chickens travel with our staff to preschools and are also part of our Feathered Friends program.
 When they are not working, they can be seen wandering around the Visitor Center or in the aviary.